orangeduck/Cello-Website/pages/contribute.md

 #### Writing Tests

 Some sections of Cello are fairly spare on tests.
-This is a great way to ensure there are no bugs in the project and to aid understanding.
+Writing some tests may be boring but it is a great way to learn how to use libCello effectively while also contributing to the project.

 #### Benchmarking

-I'm dying to get some benchmarking results but haven't had the time to write them.
-The comparisons don't have to be complex at first.
-Anything is a good start.
+I'm dying to get some benchmarking results but haven't had the time to set up a system.
+Any comparison is a good start so I'm not looking for anything too complex at first.

 #### Library Contributions

-There are still lots of potential additions to the standard library including data structures such as _Sets_, _Linked Lists_, _Generators_ or things like _Sockets_ and _Regular Expressions_.
+There are still lots of potential additions to the standard library including things such as

-All of these and anything else that can be thought of would be welcome additions.
+  * Sets
+  * Linked Lists
+  * Generators
+  * Sockets
+  * Regular Expressions
+  * Threads
+  * _Anything else_